DeepTempo/docs/docs/snow_commandRef.md

 Parameters:
 - `include_mitre_map (BOOLEAN)`: Specifies whether to include MITRE technique mappings in the classified anomalies.
 Set to TRUE to include the mappings, or FALSE to exclude them.

-Purpose: This parameter acts as a toggle to determine whether MITRE technique mappings are added to the identified anomalies during the inference process.
+Purpose: This parameter acts as a toggle to determine whether MITRE tactic mappings are added to the identified anomalies during the inference process.

 ### Deep Dive Analysis
 ```sql